Event celebrates release of Wilma Mankiller quarter honoring Cherokee Nation's first female chief

 A celebration coinciding with the release of a Wilma Mankiller commemorative quarter will honor the life and legacy of the first female chief of the Cherokee Nation.

-Mankiller was elected Cherokee Nation chief in 1987 and re-elected four years later.
-Under her leadership, the tribe saw enrollment tripled, employment doubled along with new housing, health centers and children's programs in the Cherokee Nation Reservation, a release states.
+Mankiller was elected Cherokee Nation chief in 1987 and reelected four years later.
+Under her leadership, the tribe saw enrollment tripled and employment doubled, along with new housing, health centers and children's programs in the Cherokee Nation Reservation, a release states.

 Mankiller received the Presidential Medal of Freedom in 1998, the highest honor given to civilians in the United States.
-She was also inducted into the National Women’s Hall of Fame in 1993, according to the release.
+She was inducted into the National Women’s Hall of Fame in 1993.

 The U.S. Mint's American Women Quarters Program created the commemorative quarter using a portrait of Mankiller in a traditional shawl.
 The design also includes the seven-pointed star of the Cherokee Nation.

-The ceremony June 6 will include senior officials from the U.S. Mint and noted friends of Mankiller, including writer and feminist leader Gloria Steinem, according to the release.
+The ceremony June 6 will include senior officials from the U.S. Mint and noted friends of Mankiller's, including writer and feminist leader Gloria Steinem, according to the release.

 “In a just world, Wilma Mankiller would have been president, but now, she will be on a coin that is part of our daily lives.
 I hope more people will be inspired to read about Wilma, her leadership, and the democracy we inherited from Native Americans,” Steinem said in the release.